 There are five main types of eczema.

-This type of dermatitis is a chronic inflammatory disorder.
+This type of dermatitis is a chronic inflammatory disorder and is strongly associated with hay fever and asthma.
 Typically, it begins in childhood.

 This form of eczema occurs when an allergen or irritating substance touches the skin.
 There are several subtypes of contact dermatitis, although irritant and allergic contact dermatitis are the most common.